opentofu-quickstart

 - Git Branch: Specify the branch you want to use for the workspace.

-you can configure the workspace branch to be a JEXL expressions that references a pipeline variable, and then set the pipeline variable as a run time input.
+You can configure the workspace branch as a JEXL expression that references a pipeline variable, and then set the pipeline variable as a runtime input.

-Set you branch variable as a runtime input in the pipeline:
+Set your branch variable as a runtime input in the pipeline:

 variables: